ryandurkoske/piql/README.md

 # piql
-Low-Level Database System for Fine-Grained Control.
-PickleBase is the first platform to power the newly defined language spec, PiQL.
+Low-level database system for fine-grained control.
+PiQL is a language spec, similar to SQL, which stands for Programmatic(ally interfaced) Query Language.
+PickleBase is the first database platform to implement PiQL.